 Blockchain Trends — Impact on Small and Midsize Enterprises

-- Speed overseas payments by using stable coins and central bank digital currencies (digitized version of fiat currencies of central banks) to help shorten settlement times.
+- Speeding up overseas payments by using stable coins and central bank digital currencies (digitized version of fiat currencies of central banks), shortening settlement times.

-- Conduct cross-border remittance in just a day, a process that can sometimes take up to two weeks.
+- Conducting cross-border remittance in a single day (a process that can sometimes take up to two weeks).

-- Improve data transparency and lower risk for banks, which helps lower the cost for SMBs to get financing and insurance coverage.
+- Improving data transparency and lowering the risk for banks, in turn lowering the cost for SMBs to get financing and insurance coverage.

-- Identify fraud with purchase orders and invoices by accurately matching bills from logistics companies.
+- Identifying fraud with purchase orders and invoices by accurately matching bills from logistics companies.

-- Remove error correction time for transactions so that SMBs can keep doing business without worrying about liquidity, funding, or losing supplier discounts.
+- Removing error correction time for transactions, so SMBs can continue doing business without worrying about liquidity, funding, or losing supplier discounts.

-- Raise loan approval rates by utilizing higher quality information in credit decision-making models.
+- Raising loan approval rates by utilizing higher quality information in credit decision-making models.